Klyrify guide

 Example at age 35, $80,000/year income: - Minimum: $80,000 - Good: $160,000 - Strong: $240,000 - FIRE-track: $400,000

-Framework 2: Federal Reserve Median Net Worth by Age
+Framework 2: United States Federal Reserve Data

 From the Federal Reserve 2022 Survey of Consumer Finances: